 - Do not accept an expired document.

-Who is responsible for correcting errors on I-9s?
+Who is Responsible for Correcting Errors on I-9s?

-When there are multiple errors, it’s best to complete a new form and attach it to the old copy.
+Only the person who completed the section should correct the errors.
+If there are multiple errors, it’s best to complete a new form and attach it to the old copy.
 Attach a note explaining why the changes were made.

 - If you’re adding missing information, add your initials and the date in a different color ink.